 Why Start an Indoor Garden?

 Indoor gardening has a wide scope.
-Ranging from a few potted plants on your windowsill or balcony to a fully automated indoor smart garden, many gardening methods fall under the umbrella of indoor gardening.
+Many gardening methods fall under the umbrella of indoor gardening, ranging from a few potted plants on your windowsill or balcony to a fully automated indoor smart garden.

 Besides the benefits of a normal garden, indoor gardens have a few other advantages: